Jôf Fuart via Gola Nord Ovest

 Pre-summit with Madonna and cross as seen from the main peak.
 That's it, Jôf Fuart is yours!

-To get back to Saisera valley we need to use the only marked descent path that goes in northeastern direction - Gola Nord Est.
+To get back to Saisera valley we need to use the only marked descent path that goes in a northeastern direction - Gola Nord Est.

 Eventually the rocks gets better and we need to use our hands.
 Don't miss this chimney when down-climbing (I did).